cinchy-co/Documentation/deployment-guide/deployment-installation-guides/kubernetes-deployment-installation/README.md

 ## Deployment prerequisites

-The following lists are required prerequisites for installing Cinchy v5 on Kubernetes.

-Note that some prerequisites will depend on whether you are deploying on Azure or on AWS.
+To install Cinchy v5 on Kubernetes, you need to follow the requirements below.
+Some requirements depend on whether you deploy on Azure or on AWS.

-### All Platforms
+### All platforms

 These prerequisites apply whether you are installing on Azure or on AWS.